 Device Settings

-On this page, the user can change the Device Mode, Web Interface Password, and download or upload the device's configuration and rules files.
+Follow the Settings and Device tabs.
+On this page, the user can change the Device Mode, Web Interface Password, download or upload the device's configuration and rules files.

 - Transparent Mode